-Nelson Lakes & Blue Lake Hiking GUIDE
+Nelson Lakes & Blue Lake Hiking Guide for 2019

 At the northernmost end of New Zealand’s Southern Alps lies Nelson Lakes National Park.
 It is one of the most stunning alpine wilderness areas in New Zealand’s South Island, consisting of several dramatic mountain ranges interspersed by river valleys covered in dense native bush.

 The park is named after two glacier-carved alpine lakes found at it’s northern end — Lake Rotoiti and Lake Rotoroa.
 These two lakes are tranquil and idyllic, making them great locations for car camping or day walks.